vayzenb/ventral-dorsal-reorganization/README.md

 Accompanying code and data repository for:

 Ayzenberg, V., Granovetter, M. C., Robert, S., Patterson, C., & Behrmann, M. (2023).
-Differential functional reorganization of ventral and dorsal visual pathways following childhood hemispherectomy. bioRxiv.
+Differential functional reorganization of ventral and dorsal visual pathways following childhood hemispherectomy.
+Developmental Cognitive Neuroscience.https://doi.org/10.1016/j.dcn.2023.101323

 ### All main-text figures and tables can be recreated in the following notebooks: